apache/nifi-minifi-cpp/CONTROLLERS.md

 ### Description

 Provides a set of configurations for different MiNiFi C++ components to use a proxy server.
+Currently these properties can only be used for HTTP proxy configuration, not other protocols are supported at this time.

 ### Properties